Mary Frances Schervier: Legacy

-When Schervier died, there were 2,500 members of her congregation worldwide.
+When Schervier died, there were 2,500 Poor Sisters worldwide.
 The number kept growing until the 1970s, when, like many other religious orders, they began to experience a sharp decline in membership.
-After a formal investigation into her life requested of the Holy See by the Archbishop of Cincinnati and the declaration of a miraculous cure of a man in Ohio, Schervier was beatified in 1974 by Pope Paul VI.

 In 1959, the American province of the congregation separated from the German branch, to become an independent congregation called the Franciscan Sisters of the Poor.
 They have their headquarters in Brooklyn, New York.
 They are still engaged in operating a hospital and a home for the aged in Walden, New York, but have transferred the ownership of many of their institutions to other organizations.
 The Frances Schervier Home and Hospital was founded by the Sisters in the Bronx, New York, and named in her honor.
 (It too has been transferred as of 2000 to a medical chain but continues to operate under this name.)
 Currently this Congregation focuses on health care, pastoral ministries, and social service.

 Veneration

-Frances Schervier died in Aachen, Germany, on December 14, 1876.
+Beatification

-In 1934 the Apostolic Process was opened in Rome, Decree issued for Introduction of the Cause of Mary Frances Schervier, of the Third Order Regular of Saint Francis.
-On January 30, 1969, Pope Paul VI proclaimed the "heroicity of the virtues" of Schervier and declared her "Venerable".
+In 1934, the Vatican opened the canonization cause for Schervier.
+In 1969, Pope Paul VI proclaimed the "heroicity of the virtues" of Schervier and declared her "Venerable".
+In 1972, Paul VI, on appeal by Bishop Johannes Pohlschneider of Aachen, granted an apostolic dispensation that required the Vatican to only certify one miracle for Schervier's beathification.

-On October 18, 1972, Pope Paul VI, on appeal by Johannes Pohlschneider, the bishop of Aachen, granted an apostolic dispensation from the prescript contained in Canon 2117 of the 1917 Code of Canon Law, so that, after a legally valid verification and full examination of only one miracle, the cause might pass to the next phase.

-In 1973 the "medically inexplicable" and sudden cure of Ludwig Braun from a life-threatening pancreatic and intestinal ailment was recognized as the miracle necessary for the beatification of Schervier.
-The decree recognizing the miracle was signed on October 18, 1973, by Pope Paul VI.
-Schervier was beatified on April 28, 1974, in Rome by Pope Paul VI, and became "Blessed Frances".
+In 1973, the "medically inexplicable" and sudden cure of Ludwig Braun from a life-threatening pancreatic and intestinal ailment was recognized as the miracle necessary for the beatification of Schervier.
+The decree recognizing the Braun miracle was signed in October 1973 by Paul VI.
+The pope beatified Schervier on 28 April 1974, in RomeI.

-In March 1989 an unexplainable and sudden cure was experienced by Thomas Siemers, who had a massive brain hemorrhage.
-Three medical doctors had no scientific explanation: one said it was "divine intervention" and another said "somebody up there likes him."